-The new business value is calculated under the same assumptions used for the value of in-force as at the end of the fiscal year except for the asset investment yields (the level of interest rates), , implied volatilities of interest rate swaption, and effective corporate tax rates.
+The new business value is calculated under the same assumptions used for the value of in-force as at the end of the fiscal year except for the asset investment yields (the level of interest rates), implied volatilities of interest rate swaption, and consumption tax rates.

 The asset investment yields (the level of interest rates) and implied volatilities of interest rate swaption are those at issue (as at the end of each month) instead of those at the end of the fiscal year.
-The impact of movements in interest rates and implied volatilities of interest rate swaption between the time of issue (as at the end of each month) and the end of the current fiscal year is included in "(10) Economic variances" in "2.6 Reconciliation analysis of MCEV from the end of the prior year"().
+The impact of movements in interest rates and implied volatilities of interest rate swaption between the time of issue (as at the end of each month) and the end of the current fiscal year is included in "(10) Economic variances" in "2.6 Reconciliation analysis of MCEV from the end of the prior year".

-Effective corporate tax rates used are those as at the beginning of the fiscal year (or, at the end of the prior fiscal year).
-The impact on new business value due to the corporate tax rate reduction is reflected to "(11) Other non-operational variances".
+Consumption tax rates used are those as at the beginning of the fiscal year (or, at the end of the prior fiscal year).
+The impact on new business value due to the delay in the consumption tax rate increase is reflected in "(11) Other non-operational variances".